OpenSDN-io/docs/opensdn-monitoring-and-troubleshooting-guide/vrouter-cli-utilities-vnc.rst

 clear Command
 -------------

-Tungsten Fabric Release 2008 supports clearing of vif statistics counters for all interfaces by using the ``--clear`` command.
+OpenSDN Release 2008 supports clearing of vif statistics counters for all interfaces by using the ``--clear`` command.
 Table 2: clear Command Options